-FROM rails:onbuild will be enough to create a stand-alone image for your project.
+FROM django:onbuild will be enough to create a stand-alone image for your project.

 onbuild variant is really useful for "getting off the ground running" (zero to Dockerized in a short period of time), it's not recommended for long-term usage within a project due to the lack of control over when the